peterchpoon/Energy_Reporter/README.md

 # Energy_Reporter
 Some design pattern practices.
+The UML class diagram can be read and was created with an Eclipse plugin by Objectaid, which can be found here:(http://www.objectaid.com/class-diagram)

-Readme
+Project Readme
 Welcome to the Energy Report project.
 Please read the following instructions for Windows (NOTE: inputs are case and order sensitive):